 Welcome to the Library.
 What connections may we help you make today?

-Virtual Programs and Services
+Programs and Videos

-Story Time on The Friends of the Highland Park Library’s Facebook Page
+- Join us for virtual story times on The Friends of the Highland Park Library’s Facebook Page

 - Craft Time videos for kids